-Just because the museums have closed doesn’t mean the art has to stop.
+Just because the museums have closed doesn’t mean that the day in Philadelphia for art lovers has to stop.
 Both the Association for Public Art and Mural Arts Philadelphia offer free self-guided walking tours.
 If murals are more your speed, check out what is said to be the world’s largest art gallery with one of several two-mile long routes.
 If you would prefer more of a variety of mediums, the Association for Public Art has a variety of tours available so you can spend as much or as little time as you want in the neighborhood of your choosing.

 Cap off the day by paying tribute to Rodin and all those French impressionists at the Barnes with a meal at Parc in Rittenhouse Square.
 The French bistro delivers not just the taste of Paris but the feel, too.
 If the weather permits, sit outside and people watch.
 Oh, and get dessert.
 I promise, you won’t regret it.
-That is how I’d spend a day in Philadelphia!
+That is how I’d recommend a day in Philadelphia for art lovers!